 Symptoms of an Oat Allergy

-Upon ingesting oats, if you’re allergic to it, symptoms can include swelling of the lips, skin rashes, eczema symptoms, itchy/sore throat or mouth, weak pulse, chest pains, asthma symptoms, GI pain/distress, flushing, hives, and more.
+Upon ingesting oats, if you’re allergic to it, symptoms can include swelling of the lips, skin rashes, eczema symptoms, itchy/sore throat or mouth, weak pulse, chest pains, asthma symptoms, GI pain/distress, flushing, hives, vomiting, and more.
 If you have an allergic reaction to something you’ve eaten or drank, seek immediate medical attention.

 Not every reaction is life-threatening anaphylaxis.
 People can experience a wide range of symptoms of a food allergy, as no two people are the same.
 That doesn’t mean it’s not a true allergy, and that it shouldn’t be taken seriously.
 It’s also important to know that previous reactions don’t predict future reactions.
 In some people, with continued exposure to the allergen, the reaction becomes more severe each time.